 The level of hedging against interest rate risks and the duration of the debt portfolio are reviewed annually by the Board of Directors when making the budget.
-At the balance sheet date, 66% of the Group's borrowings were floating-rate and the rest were fixed-rate borrowings (including loans from financial institutions, pension loans and commercial papers).
-The duration (average interest rate period) of the debt portfolio was approximately 5 months.
+At the balance sheet date, 82 per cent of the Group's borrowings were floating-rate and the rest were fixed-rate borrowings (including loans from financial institutions, pension loans and commercial papers).
+The duration (average interest rate period) of the debt portfolio was approximately 4 months.